DIY & Tools

 - Use a ceramic sharpening rod for quick touch-ups 4

-- Use an electric knife sharpener for fast, consistent results 3
+- Use a pull-through sharpener for quick results 3